rweckert/vAlias/README.md

 ![vAlias Screenshot](https://github.com/rweckert/vAlias/blob/8c750932668039121f822a129f4fa9b81846884a/screenshot-vAlias.jpg)

 ### Setup:
+1. Please review "Common System Requirements" and "Critical System Requirements" sections below for basic and critical requirements to run this script successfully.
-1) Save the vAlias.sh file to a directory.
+2. Save the vAlias.sh file to a directory.
-2) Make the vAlias.sh script executable by running the following command in the same directory as the pSupply.sh file:<br/>
+3. Make the vAlias.sh script executable by running the following command in the same directory as the vAlias.sh file:
 _chmod +x vAlias.sh_

 ### Features: